paasmaker/paasmaker/documentation/source/introduction.rst

   either using a traditional NFS setup, or something clustered like Gluster.

   Most applications store their user data in databases of some kind - either a relational SQL database or a NoSQL database, or an external web service.
-These applications are quite easy to run on a PaaS.
+Applications where the database is the only storage are very easy to run on a PaaS.

   There is nothing stopping your application from writing files to it's filesystem; and in fact you might like to write temporary cache files, that you can easily generate, onto the filesystem to speed up your application, knowing that they will vanish when a new version is deployed or more instances started.

-  Paasmaker has the concept of a "filesystem" service, that can be used to host some legacy CMS applications on a single node.
+  Paasmaker has a :doc:`filesystem service <plugin-service-filesystem>`, to provide backwards compatibility for legacy applications on a single node.
 However, these applications will not be able to scale unless they are updated to use a shared filesystem of some kind.

 * The PaaS will choose the TCP port that your specific application will run on.
-It will provide to you the port that you should use when your application starts.
-This is so that the PaaS can run several of the same application on a single node, and ensure that several different applications on the same node to not conflict.
+The idea here is the PaaS then has the ability to rearrange applications to work around failures or balance the load across the system as demand varies.
+You can provide hints about where to place applications, either by node tags or custom placement plugins, and control how many nodes are started.
+But the process of starting and stopping instances is left to the PaaS.
 * The PaaS will choose a server for your application to run on.
 The idea here is that the PaaS then has the power to rearrange applications to work around failures or balance the load across the system.
 Paasmaker does allow you to give hints about where to place